How the US uses surveillance and scandals to spread its global control (AlterNet, USA)

 Catching data — ordinary, intimate, or scandalous — regarding foreign leaders, modern America, unlike the imperial proconsuls of ancient Rome, now receives both intelligence and a kind of aura of power that is necessary for domination of foreign countries.
 The importance of controlling local elites cannot be overemphasized, and this in itself is a challenge.
 For example, in the period of peace in the Philippines after 1898, the American colonial regime subdued troubled Filipino leaders with convincing policies based on both political information and personal scandals.
 And that was exactly what Edgar Hoover was doing in Washington in the 1950 and in the 1960.

-In fact, the powerful British empire, like other empires, was a global fabric woven from political ties with local leaders and “subordinate elites” - from the Malay sultans and Indian Maharajas to the sheikhs from the Persian Gulf and the tribal leaders of West Africa.
-Historian Ronald Robinson once remarked that the British Empire spread throughout the planet for two centuries through cooperation with these local leaders, and then collapsed in just two decades when it became non-cooperation.
-After rapid decolonization in the 1960s, as a result of which half a dozen European empires turned into 100 new states, their national leaders quickly felt like elites subordinate to the spreading American global empire.
-Washington urgently needed information of a private nature, which would allow to keep such social figures under its control.
+In fact, the mighty British Empire, like other empires, was a global fabric woven from political ties to local leaders and “subordinate elites,” from Malay sultans and Indian maharajas to Gulf sheiks and West African tribal chieftains.
+The historian Ronald Robinson once noted that the British Empire spread across the globe for two centuries through cooperation with these local leaders, then collapsed in just two decades when it turned into “non-cooperation.”
+After the rapid decolonization of the 1960s, which transformed half a dozen European empires into 100 new states, their national leaders quickly came to see themselves as subordinate elites to America’s expanding global empire.
+Washington urgently needed the private information it needed to keep such public figures under control.

 Spying on foreign leaders allows world powers - before Britain, and now America - to receive critical information regarding the implementation of global hegemony.
 This kind of espionage activity provided special penetrating possibilities for this imperial view, this sense of superiority necessary for domination over others.
 She also provided operational information about dissenters, against whom, perhaps, should have used covert operations or military force; political and economic intelligence information so useful for gaining superiority over allies in all sorts of negotiations; and, perhaps most importantly, the compromising information about the violations committed by these leaders, which is necessary in order to ensure their compliance.